 The IE3 Global Scholarship is presented to highly-qualified applicants to IE3 Global study abroad and internship programs who have financial need.
 This scholarship is in the form of a $500 – $1500 program fee reduction.
 To be eligible for this scholarship, you must have a complete application for an IE3 Global program, as well as a scholarship application.
 To apply, click on the “IE3 Global Scholarship” Learning Content in your IE3 Global study abroad or internship application.

-The IE3 Global Scholarship is available to currently enrolled degree-seeking students at most of our partner universities, who have a completed an IE3 Global study abroad or internship application.
+The IE3 Global Scholarship is available to currently enrolled degree-seeking students at most of our partner universities in the United States, who have completed an outbound IE3 Global study abroad or internship application.

 Student applicants will be evaluated using the following criteria: